Neurofibromatosis type I: In popular culture

 Victor Hugo's novel The Hunchback of Notre-Dame (1831) is often cited as having influenced popular culture and shaped misunderstandings about neurofibromatosis, as it was assumed that the man who inspired the book's protagonist had neurofibromatosis.

 For many years, it was thought that Joseph Merrick (popularly known as the Elephant Man) had neurofibromatosis.
 In 1986, geneticists Tibbles and Cohen theorized that Merrick instead had the much rarer Proteus syndrome.

 In Abraham Verghese's novel The Covenant of Water (2023), neurofibromatosis is referred to solely as "the condition" and is a key plot point.

 In Aaron Schimberg's film A Different Man (2024), the main characters played by Sebastian Stan and Adam Pearson both have neurofibromatosis, which Pearson also has in real life.

+In Blair Fell's novel, The Sign for Home (2022), the main character, Arlo Dilly's best friend, "Big Head Lawrence" has neurofibromatosis type I.